Future-Proof Your Career in 2024

 As a military veteran, transitioning into civilian life can pose unique challenges, particularly when it comes to future-proofing your career.
 The world is rapidly evolving, and with it, the job market is undergoing significant changes.
 It's crucial to find a career path that not only utilises the skills and experiences you've gained in the military but also remains resilient in the face of technological advancements and economic shifts.

 It can be helpful to consult with an expert career coach to assess your experiences, skills and ambitions, and how they might translate into a future-proof career direction.
-The RSL Veterans’ Employment Program offers this service to veterans, free of charge.
+The RSL offers several employment programs which provide these services to veterans, free of charge.

 Understanding the Changing Landscape